-This is the predicament at the heart of the encounter between Jesus and the crowd.
+This is the dilemma at the heart of the encounter between Jesus and the crowd.
 They knew or thought they knew so much, too much about the way things are.
 Who Jesus is.
-His parentage and place of birth.
-Who God is.
-The One who fed their ancestors bread during their wilderness trek from Egypt to the Promised Land.
+His parentage.
+His place of birth.
+Who God is, who fed their ancestors manna in the wilderness.
 Therefore, Jesus can’t be the giver of bread!
-Jesus can’t be bread that came down from heaven or from anywhere else!
+Jesus can’t be bread from heaven or from anywhere else!

-Funny thing about knowledge; that compendium of time-tested-and-trusted-truths wrought from the application of our reason to our experiences.
+Funny thing, not humorous, but ironic, about knowledge; that compendium of time-tested-and-trusted-truths wrought from the application of our reason to our experience.
 Knowledge can blind us, leaving us unable to see and recognize this ultimate truth, which, intuitively, yes, we know: There always is more to know.
-And, as the olden adage has it, the more we know, the more we know we do not know.
-And if…as this is true of the natural world, it is more true, most true about that inscrutable mystery who is God.
+And, as the olden adage has it, the more we know, the more we know we don’t know.
+And if…as this is true about the natural world, it is more true, most true about that inscrutable mystery who is God.

-Now, we are not called to forsake our knowledge, reject the use of our reason, debunk our history and experience.
-These are useful, even essential in charting the course of our lives.
-Yet none – not our knowledge, not our reason, not our history, not our experience; individually or in whatever combination – can provide absolute answers for the conundrums we encounter in this world.
+Now, we are not called to reject knowledge, renounce reason, repudiate history and experience.
+No!
+These are useful, essential in charting the course of our lives.
+Yet none can provide absolute answers for the conundrums we encounter in this world.
 None can offer the perfect plan to guide our life’s ship safely across the deepest oceans or to navigate carefully to avoid crashing into the rockiest shoals of this existence.

-If anything is universally true about this life, no one – no matter how much education, money, achievement, self-and-public esteem we have attained – is free from suffering.
+For if anything is universally true about this life, no one is free from suffering.
 “The woes of life” o’ertake all of us.
 “Hopes deceive and fears annoy” all of us.
 Illness and injustice, natural calamity and human iniquity affect all of us.
 And as Jesus bore the cross of his crucifixion, we know that he does not spare us from suffering.